What is Black Tar Heroin?

 Black Tar Heroin Vs. Powder Heroin

-Black tar heroin and powder forms of heroin are similar, but they are not the same.
+Black tar heroine and powder forms of heroin are similar, but they are not the same.
 Although they have the same effects, they can differ in their ingredients and purity.
 Black tar heroin is a solid form of the drug.
 Heroin is also processed into powder and liquid form.
 Black tar heroin is a solid form of illicit drug.
 Heroin is commonly found as a powder and as a liquid.

-Heroin is an opioid drug made from morphine, a natural substance taken from the seed pod of the various opium poppy plants grown in Southeast and Southwest Asia, Mexico, and Colombia.
+Heroine is an opioid drug made from morphine, a natural substance taken from the seed pod of the various opium poppy plants grown in Southeast and Southwest Asia, Mexico, and Colombia.
 Heroin can be a white or brown powder, or a black sticky substance is known as black tar heroin.

 Powder forms may be white or brown.
-Black tar heroin is a sticky and rock-like substance that may appear dark brown or black.
+Black tar heroine is a sticky and rock-like substance that may appear dark brown or black.
 Heroin’s drug composition will influence its texture, solubility, pH, heat stability, weight, volume, and purity.
 These factors influence whether the drug is snorted, smoked, or injected.

 The Main Differences Between Heroin And Black Tar Heroin May Include: